tari-project/rfcs/src/RFC-0120_Consensus.md

 A coinbase transaction contained in a block MUST:

 * be the only transaction in the block with the coinbase flag
-* consist of exactly one output and one kernel (no input)
+* consist of at least one output and one kernel (no inputs)
 * have a valid kernel signature
 * have a value exactly equal to the emission at the block height it was minted (see [emission schedule]) plus the total transaction fees within the block
 * have a lock-height as per consensus
-* can not have a offset except 0
+* MUST NOT have an offset other than 0
-* can not have a script offset except 0
+* MUST NOT have a script offset other than 0

-A coinbase transaction contained in a block CAN:
+A coinbase transaction contained in a block MAY:
-* include any arbitrary 64 bytes of extra data, [coinbase-extra]
+* include any arbitrary 64 bytes of extra data; see [coinbase-extra]

 ### Block Headers
 [block headers]: #block-headers "Block headers"